feathersui/feathersui-starling/documentation/help/markdown/item-renderers.md

 ---
-title: Creating custom item renderers for the Feathers List, Tree and GroupedList components
+title: Creating custom item renderers for the Feathers List, DataGrid, Tree and GroupedList components
 author: Josh Tynjala

 ---
-# Creating custom item renderers for the Feathers `List`, `Tree`, and `GroupedList` components
+# Creating custom item renderers for the Feathers `List`, `DataGrid`, `Tree`, and `GroupedList` components

 The [default item renderers](default-item-renderers.html) provide an abundance of customization options to display up to three children with a variety of layouts.
 However, sometimes, you need more children or more advanced layout capabilities to translate a design to code for a customized list.
 In those situations, you may need to create a custom item renderer class.